What is Software Metering?

 Usage data is collected continuously and uploaded to the central platform

-AppsMonitor module aggregates and normalizes data across all endpoints
+AppsMonitor aggregates and normalises data across all endpoints

-Reports and dashboards reveal usage patterns, inactive licenses, and optimization opportunities
+Reports and dashboards reveal usage patterns, inactive licences, and optimization opportunities

 Windows: Full agent with comprehensive metering